awesome-pro/neon-website/content/docs/manage/accounts.md

 updatedOn: '2024-08-23T13:51:17.450Z'
 ---

-Neon offers two account types for you to choose from:
+Unique offers two account types for you to choose from:

 - **Personal account**
 - **Organization account** (Early Access)